Scheduled course sessions

 “The enthusiasm the tutors brought to the course engendered a positive and questioning atmosphere.
 Excellent course.“

-The Health and Safety at Work Act (HSWA) 2015 comes into force in New Zealand on 4 April 2016.
-The HSWA introduces a positive duty on a “Person Conducting a Business or Undertaking” and of “officers”, to exercise due diligence in meeting health and safety requirements of its workers and others affected by the work.
+The Health and Safety at Work Act (HSWA) 2015 came into force in New Zealand on 4 April 2016.
+The HSWA introduced a positive duty on a “Person Conducting a Business or Undertaking” and of “officers”, to exercise due diligence in meeting health and safety requirements of its workers and others affected by the work.
 There may be convictions for a breach of due diligence.

 For companies, it is becoming increasingly important to have staff following procedure ….
 Read more about the obligations on officers, information about this legislation and about how we can help you.
 View the following notices: